-This course is for advanced students who wish to develop professional-quality projects for their portfolio.
+This course is for advanced students who wish to develop professional quality projects for their portfolio.
 Students will have their current work evaluated, then focus on one project to highlight their strongest skills.
-Students will look at existing professional work in video effects, 3-D animation, web development, interactive media, animation, and video/audio production.
-Students will have one-onone and group critiques, resulting in presentation of a final high-quality media project.
+Students will look at existing professional work in Video Effects, 3D Animation, Web Development, Interactive Media, Animation, and Video/Audio Production.
+Students will have one-on-one group critique, resulting in presentation of a final high quality media project.

-468. Advanced LightWaveTM Modeling (3)
+468. Advanced Lightwave Modeling (3)

-This course is the study of three-dimensional computer modeling techniques for virtual objects.
+The study of three-dimensional computer modeling techniques for virtual objects.
 Prerequisite: MArt 363.